Skip to main content

 Key Bacterial Genera and Androgen Levels

 Specific populations of bacteria have been identified as having a relationship with circulating testosterone levels.
 While research is ongoing, certain patterns have emerged, providing insight into what a “pro-testosterone” microbiome might look like.
-A systematic review identified several bacterial genera that positively correlate with higher in men.
+A systematic review identified several bacterial genera that positively correlate with higher testosterone levels in men.

 • Ruminococcus ∞ This genus has shown a strong positive correlation with testosterone levels.
 Ruminococcus species are known for their role in breaking down complex carbohydrates and fibers, producing beneficial short-chain fatty acids (SCFAs) like butyrate.